 Five years ago, I found my maternal grandfather's sister Paula Schwartz listed in the Yad Vashem central database of Holocaust victims, names submitted by relatives or neighbors so that victims would be remembered.

 The "testimony" page, below, shows that Paula was the daughter of Herman and Hana (Simonowitz) Schwartz.
-The person who submitted the testimony in 1996 is Viola Schwartz Weinberger--Paula's daughter.
+The person who submitted the testimony in 1996 is Viola Schwartz W____r--Paula's daughter.
 (I write about these Schwartz ancestors frequently--most recently here.)

 My Philly Cuz urged me to rethink the Violet/Viola discrepancy.
 I went back to the testimony page to see whether any more info had been added since I last looked in 2008.
 The answer is yes.

 Now there's a photo uploaded next to the testimony--the photo I show in this post.
 You can compare with the two ladies in hats at the center top of my blog's masthead.
 It's undoubtedly OUR family's Paula Schwartz!